 Proper care of the gums and teeth during pregnancy can help maintain the health of the mother and fetus.
-Having proper nutrition, choosing the right toothbrush and floss and using it properly and seeing a dentist regularly are some of the things that need to be started before pregnancy to reduce the risk of oral problems during pregnancy and The fetus is born in perfect health.
+Having good nutrition, choosing the right toothbrush and flossing and using it properly and seeing a dentist regularly are some things that need to be started before pregnancy to reduce the risk of oral problems during pregnancy.
+The fetus is born in perfect health.

 Some pregnant women develop tumours called pregnancy tumours due to hormonal changes during pregnancy.
 These tumours are not malignant and usually appear between the teeth in the second trimester of pregnancy and do look much like raspberries.
 If these tumours cause pain and discomfort, the dentist will remove them, but in most cases, these tumours disappear after delivery.